josephweaver/josephweaver.github.io/probability/STT881/lec11.md

 # 11 — Uniform Integrability (UI)

 Lecture 11 continues the theme of Uniform Integrability (UI), showing:

-Why integrability of a single dominating function implies UI,
+- Why integrability of a single dominating function implies UI,

-A classical counterexample showing UI does not always come from DCT hypotheses,
+- A classical counterexample showing UI does not always come from DCT hypotheses,

-The main theorem relating UI + a.s. convergence to convergence of expectations,
+- The main theorem relating UI + a.s. convergence to convergence of expectations,

-Characterizations of UI and how to check it,
+- Characterizations of UI and how to check it,

-A very important sufficient condition: bounded in
+- A very important sufficient condition: bounded in $L^p$ for some
-𝐿
-𝑝
-L
-p
- for some
-𝑝
->
-1
-p>1 implies UI,
+$𝑝>1$ implies UI,

-A two-part characterization: (i) bounded expectations, (ii) tight tails on sets of small probability.
+- A two-part characterization: (i) bounded expectations, (ii) tight tails on sets of small probability.

 We work on a probability space $(\Omega, \mathcal{F}, P)$ with $P(\Omega)=1$.